How are students admitted to the Cooperative Education program?

-No. All of Lakeland's programs can completed without enrolling in the co-op program.
+No. All of Lakeland's programs can be completed without enrolling in the co-op program.

 Transportation can be arranged.

-- Am I able to switch and work different places throughout the four years to get other experience, or am I stuck working for the same place throughout my four years here?
+Am I able to work different places throughout the four years to get other experience?

 You may stay at one employer or change employers during your time at Lakeland.
 Your faculty advisor will work closely with you to identify opportunities that best support your career goals.

 If I opt into this, am I required to do it all four years?